kijin/pinboard-api/README.md

 This library also requires SimpleXML, which is enabled by default in most PHP 5 installations.

 This library is released under the [MIT License](http://opensource.org/licenses/MIT).
-The author is not affiliated with Pinboard in any way except as a customer.
+The author and contributor(s) are not affiliated with Pinboard in any way except as customers.

 ### Getting Started